devopsengineerDan/Daniel_project/README.md

 ### 14. Use of Security Standards and Frameworks 📘 - Guides your API security strategy.
 ### 15. Web Application Firewall 🔥 - Protects your site from HTTP-specific attacks.
 ### 16. API Versioning 🔄 - Maintains different versions of your API for seamless updates.

+4xx
+Error Code	Meaning
+400	Bad Request – Your request sucks
+401	Unauthorized – Your API key is wrong
+403	Forbidden – The kitten requested is hidden for administrators only 404	Not Found – The specified kitten could not be found 405	Method Not Allowed – You tried to access a kitten with an invalid method 406	Not Acceptable – You requested a format that isn’t json 410	Gone – The kitten requested has been removed from our servers 418	I’m a teapot
+429	Too Many Requests – You’re requesting too many kittens!
+Slow down!

+5xx
+Error Code	Meaning
+500	Internal Server Error – We had a problem with our server.
+Try again later.
+503	Service Unavailable – We’re temporarily offline for maintenance.
+Please try again later.
 ```